 Though hashtags have been somewhat stigmatized in popular culture, they really do play a crucial role on social media when used correctly.
 Hashtags give users the incentive to categorize their own social posts, making it easier for other users to find content relevant to what they’re interested in.
 Hashtags are also an easy way to distribute popular news to groups of social users who may not have been actively searching for it, which is why hashtags are here to stay.

-Also, if you have any hashtag campaigns you want to launch and need help boosting engagement, feel free to reach out to our content experts or start a free 14-day trial!
+Also, if you have any hashtag campaigns you want to launch and need help boosting engagement, request a demo with our content experts